 Every person who intends to go fresh water sport fishing in New Zealand must first purchase a licence.

 Fishing Licences are issued by Fish and Game New Zealand who are the statutory managers of freshwater sports fishing and game bird hunting in New Zealand.
-Licence fees were originally spent on increasing fish and bird populations but the priority changed in the 1960’s and became focused on protecting important habitat against development.
+Licence fees were originally spent mostly on increasing fish and bird populations.
+Priorities changed in the 1960’s when management became more focused on protecting important habitat.
 Habitat advocacy remains the major focus of Fish and Game Councils and a significant percentage of the councils’ money goes into advocating habitat protection.

 All non-resident visitors to New Zealand must purchase a Non Resident Licence so please check out this link for more details.
-A Whole Season Non-Resident Licence will be required if a visiting angler at any stage wants to apply for a Back Country Licence or a Controlled Fishery Licence.
-(NB … At this time the following rivers require a Back Country Licence in the Nelson-Marlborough and West Coast Fish and Game Districts where I guide most of my anglers;
+A Whole Season Non-Resident Licence is required if a visiting angler wants to apply for a Back Country Licence or a Controlled Fishery Licence.

 For more details on all Licence Categories and to purchase a Fishing Licence Online, click here – Fish and Game New Zealand